dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Bashfulness is an ornament to youth, but a reproach to old age.
+  Learning to program teaches you how to think.
+Computer science is a liberal art.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (889 days)